How and When to Dose Phytoplankton in a Reef Aquarium: Guidelines for Providing Nutrition to Corals

 Add the nutrient solution to the algae culture:

-Add the nutrient solution to the algae culture and mix well.
+Dispensing the nutrient solution to the algal culture and stirring it up.

 Tools needed: Nutrient solution, container, stirrer.

-Time required: 1 hour to add the nutrient solution and mix well.
+Time required: 1 hour to supply the nutrient solution and mix thoroughly.

 Step 4:

 After adding the nutrient solution, grow the algae in a well-lit place, such as a window exposed to the sun or under aquarium lighting.
-Make sure to maintain the necessary temperature and amount of light to grow the algae.
+It is crucial to maintain the required temperature and light intensity for algal growth.

 Tools needed: Light source, container.